 There are notable advantages to using Fundrise, especially if you’re working on a limited budget.
-But if you want to choose the specific residential and commercial real estate opportunities that you invest in, or if you’re looking to maximize your long-term returns, CrowdStreet is an interesting option.
+But if you want to choose the specific residential and commercial real estate opportunities you invest in or want to maximize your long-term returns, CrowdStreet is an interesting option.

 Read our Fundrise review to learn more.

-Note: Learn about more alternatives in our list of the best crowdfunded real estate sites.
+Note: Learn more alternatives in our list of the best crowdfunded real estate sites.

 CrowdStreet makes money by charging fees to the sponsors that list deals on their platform.
 The company also licenses its investment management software to sponsors to make it easier for firms to handle the administrative tasks that come with commercial real estate crowdfunding.

 Yes, you can lose money on CrowdStreet.
 If a property that you invest in on the platform ends up depreciating in value over time, you may not recover your initial capital.
 To date, CrowdStreet has had six deals with returns of -100% IRR.
 Five more deals have had a negative IRR.

 There’s no foolproof way to predict the IRR of a CrowdStreet project.
 Sponsors will list their target IRR on their advertised real estate deals, but there’s no guarantee that you’ll see this rate of return in real life.
 Instead of focusing too much on trying to predict the precise future performance of an opportunity, consider taking a more holistic view of the investment by looking at the potential risks and benefits of that opportunity to determine if it’s right for you.